 For minor burns, you can immediately address the problem by running the affected area under cool water for at least 10 minutes.
 Then, get a moist towel to help further cool the skin.
 Do not put ice, or anything else on the burnt area and simply cleanse it with mild soap and water.
 For the pain, the person can take meds to manage it.
 Just make sure that he or she is not allergic to these drugs, or else you end up with a bigger problem.

 Simple burns do not require dressings, as well, and just need to be aired out.
 Just make sure that open wounds are not contaminated so you don’t escalate the problem.
 Of course, if it’s a major burn, you must call for medical help right away or rush to the nearest hospital to be treated by a professional.

 Bleeding can come in different forms, ranging from a simple scrape to the dangerous arterial type.
 In any case, the goal is to stop the bleeding ASAP and prevent further loss of blood.
 To address a bleeding issue, wash your hands and put on gloves (or a clean plastic bag) first to avoid contaminating the area.
 Elevate the site of the bleeding and remove any obvious debris and dirt from the wound.
 If there’s a large object embedded, do not touch it and just wait for medical professionals to handle it.

 Apply pressure on the bleed site with a bandage or clean cloth for at least 20 minutes.
 During this period, do not open the cloth to check if it has stopped.
 Just wait until the time has passed before looking.
-If the bleeding doesn’t stop and there’s arterial damage, apply pressue on the artery itself and squeeze it against the bone, while ensure that your hand continous to apply pressure on the wound itself.
+If the bleeding doesn’t stop and there’s arterial damage, apply pressure on the artery itself and squeeze it against the bone, while ensuring that your hand continues to apply pressure on the wound itself.